collapsed-stacks/startups/questions/437/estimating-need-for-data-storage-capacity-for-profiles-on-social-network-startup.md

 - posted by: [SerkanSerttop](https://stackexchange.com/users/4509857/serkanserttop) on 2014-08-23
 - score: 1

-<p>It also depends upon your choice of database/s and how you decide to write to database/s.
-My project requires 3 different persistent databases for example, to handle different use cases.</p>
+It also depends upon your choice of database/s and how you decide to write to database/s.
+My project requires 3 different persistent databases for example, to handle different use cases.

-<p>To give an example, I collected tweet streams and wrote them straight into MongoDB.
+To give an example, I collected tweet streams and wrote them straight into MongoDB.
 I had about 1.6 million tweets.
-MongoDB was ~ 8.6 GB with long field keys, ~ 5.3 GB with shortened field keys, while Postgres was ~ 780 MB.</p>
+MongoDB was ~ 8.6 GB with long field keys, ~ 5.3 GB with shortened field keys, while Postgres was ~ 780 MB.

-<p>You have to collect some data, or create it the way you want and then run a loop to populate your choice of database and test your results.
-That's the only way you can tell.</p>
+You have to collect some data, or create it the way you want and then run a loop to populate your choice of database and test your results.
+That's the only way you can tell.

-<p>Update 2014-08-24:
+Update 2014-08-24:
 I have not touched upon storing pics or videos as that's a very different type of storage than data.
 You may want to use SSD for database storage while pics can be on cheaper HDDs and much easier and cheaper to scale.
 Videos can come from youtube via API, and you seem to have  specified "data storage" which I take it to mean database storage.
-You may want to clarify this point.</p>
+You may want to clarify this point.

 ## Answer 475